-You need to acknowledge the aspects of your current role in which you enjoyed and factors which may have contributed to you wanting to leave your role this can help in finding an organisation more aligned with your career goals for a
+You need to acknowledge the aspects of your current role in which you enjoyed and factors that may have contributed to you wanting to leave your role this can help in finding an organisation more aligned with your career goals.

 - What are your motivators in your career?

 - What is most important to you in your next job?

 The perception of job searchers is a huge factor in the decision-making process.

 Build a visible enough online presence in which potential employers, recruiters, and your network are made aware of your newfound availability whilst keeping discreet from your current employer.

 Tailor your CV and put it through ATS to get an understanding of what could be missing to boost your chances of being shortlisted for opportunities.

 Understanding how you come across during your job search is important as your reasons for seeking a new opportunity are to add to an organisation to solve problems.
 Prepare effectively for interviews analysing your verbal and non-verbal performance.

 At the interview focus on what the company is offering candidates and employees rather than focusing on negatives from your current or previous employer.